domfyi/lifeform/README.md

 There are three different image attributes.

+If an image is found:

     `imageURL` provides the url of a matched image.
     `thumnail` processes that image into a small thumbnail encoded as base64.

-If no image can be matched, it will instead return the `parentWithImage` value.
+If no image can be found, it will instead return the `parentWithImage` value.
 This is the id of the nearest parent that has an associated image.
-We walk up the tree of ancestors until we find one with an image and then return its id.
-This is so that a parent image could be used as a 'group placeholder' for this type of life which may be useful in some UX situations.
+We walk up the tree of life until we find an ancestor with an image and then return this ancestor's id.
+This is so that a parent image could be used as a 'group placeholder' for this type of life which may be useful in some UX contexts.

 ### Find